makotosawada/makotosawada.github.io/README.md

 ## Research interests

 - My research interests are non-equilibrium phenomena in various hot (>10<sup>7</sup> K) medium in the Universe such as supernova remnants, and in association, the instrumentation for X-ray spectroscopy of such hot plasma.
 - A significant part of my research activity is currently devoted into the development of the Resolve high-resolution spectrometer on the X-ray Imaging and Spectroscopy Mission ([XRISM](https://xrism.isas.jaxa.jp/en/): X線撮像分光衛星).
-XRISM is an international project between Japan and US with a participation of Europa, which is scheduled to be launched soon.
+XRISM is an international project between Japan and US with a participation of Europa, [which was launched on September 7, 2023](https://www.mhi.com/news/230907.html).
 XRISM is expected to revolutionalize our understanding on high-energy astrophysical objects such as supernova remnants, clusters of galaxies, and blackholes.
 - The observational data to be obtained with XRISM/Resolve will be so precise and detailed that we are required to refine spectral models to get accurate interpretation of the data.
 For this purpose, I participate in the LLNL-GSFC laboratory astrophysics collaboration to simulate astrophysical hot and non-equilibrium plasma in a controlled laboratory setting using Electron Beam Ion Traps ([EBIT](https://ebit.llnl.gov/)).
 - I also occasionally contribute to updating X-ray spectral models such as [SPEX](https://www.sron.nl/astrophysics-spex) developed at SRON, the Netherlands.